KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 **Evidence:**

-* Vaporizing Tartaglia's weaker ranged burst hit the cap - [YouTube](https://youtu.be/f_kmldTM_do)
+* Vaporizing Tartaglia's weaker ranged Burst hit the cap - [YouTube](https://youtu.be/f_kmldTM_do)
-  * At 0:10, Childe's burst got capped at exactly 111671.
+  * At 0:10, Childe's Burst got capped at exactly 111671.
   * At 0:39, Childe's Burst got capped at exactly 149143.
-* Vaporizing Tartaglia's stronger melee burst hit the cap, dealing the same damage as when ranged - [YouTube](https://youtu.be/OcUDFy91qfo)
+* Vaporizing Tartaglia's stronger melee Burst hit the cap, dealing the same damage as when ranged - [YouTube](https://youtu.be/OcUDFy91qfo)
-  * At 0:10, Childe's burst got capped at exactly 111671.
+  * At 0:10, Childe's Burst got capped at exactly 111671.
   * At 0:27, Childe's Burst got capped at exactly 149143

 **Significance:**